nickfu98/hospital-encounters-sql-project/README.md

   - Reduce **readmission risk** by identifying patterns in age, insurance, and encounter types
   - Maximize **revenue** by tracking the most profitable procedures and payer sources

-By analyzing this dataset in SSMS, I demonstrate my practical SQL skills aligned with the goals of modern healthcare analytics and simulate the real world responsibilities of a healthcare data analyst.
+By analyzing this dataset in SSMS, I demonstrate my practical SQL skills aligned with the goals of modern healthcare analytics and simulate the real-world responsibilities of a healthcare data analyst.

 ---